mpflynnx/learnccp-quiz-solutions/chapter13-compound-types-enums-structs/chapter-13-8-quiz-question1/question.md

 - The average earnings per clicked ad.

 Store those 3 values in a struct.
 Pass that struct to another function that prints each of the values.
 The print function should also print how much you made for that day (multiply the 3 fields together).

+Hint: If you store the percentage as an integer, you’ll also need to divide by 100 when you calculate how much you made for the day.